 And they didn’t claim, “We hope he rose from the dead,” “We feel he rose from the dead,” or “We heard he rose from the dead.”
 Theirs was a claim to empirical experience (CEE), which is falsifiable, as opposed to a claim to subjective experience, which is not.

-This information, as an historical fact, is as well attested and certain as any fact of history.
+This information, as a historical fact, is as well attested and certain as any fact of history.
 As such, it is barely even controversial.

 In and of itself, it’s not controversial at all among historians and scholars.
 Controversy only sets in when its inevitable implications come into the discussion.

-- What I call “the Rule of Three” – it absolutely and necessarily logically follows that one of these three scenarios must be true of any CEE:
+It absolutely necessarily logically follows that one of these three scenarios must be true of any CEE:

 Only one of these scenarios can be true, and one of them absolutely must be true.
 So if you eliminate the impossible, whatever remains, however unlikely, must be true.